-However, it is noted that as the trees are located on Council land they will managed in accordance with the Council District Tree Policy.
+The Panel notes however, that, as the trees are located on Council land, they will be managed in accordance with the Council's Tree Policy.
 This policy was adopted by the Council on 26 May 2006 and specifies those principles, policies and objectives regarding Council's ongoing protection and management of the District's tree resources.

-That the submission of P A & W A Cody Family Trust [3/14.1] and further submissions of Sarah & Tom Flynn [3/14.1.2] and Matthew Cody [3/14.1.3] be rejected and that the further submissions of Wensley Developments Ltd [3/14.1.1] and Gordon Bailey [3/14.1.4] be accepted.
+That the submission of P A & W A Cody Family Trust [3/14.1] and further submissions of Sarah & Tom Flynn [3/14.1.2] and Matthew Cody [3/14.1.3] are rejected and that the further submissions of Wensley Developments Ltd [3/14.1.1] and Gordon Bailey [3/14.1.4] are accepted.